Coloquinte/umo/README.md

 Umo is a modeling interface for mathematical programming solvers.
-It provides a simple interface to multiple solvers from multiple languages.
+It provides a simple interface to various LP, MIP and SAT solvers from multiple languages.

 ## Using UMO

 UMO currently supports a few languages and solvers, with the aim to add many more.

-Supported languages:
+The following languages are supported:
 * C, C++
 * Python

-Supported solvers:
+You can use UMO with the following solvers:
 * CBC
 * Minisat